Giacomini Wetlands

 Favorite plants on this trail: Salsify (Tragopogon porrifolius)

 On October 25, 2008, 550 acres of dairy pasture were returned to marsh lands, named Giacomini Wetlands after the family who diked the land for farming in the 1940’s.
-A short walk from downtown Point Reyes Station, native grasses flourish and indigenous ducks bob where cows once roamed.
+A short walk from downtown Point Reyes Station, native grasses flourish and ducks bob where cows once roamed.
 Read more about the restoration project in the Point Reyes Light Giacomini Wetlands, 10 years in, sees quick rebirth and the Marin IJ West Marin wetlands project hits 10-year mark.

 Volunteer Opportunity: Point Reyes National Seashore